-Service Charges System in the mills has been introduced on contract basis.
-In this system contracted parties supply of Raw Materials to respective mills at their own cost.
-BTMC mills produces different counts of yarn/woolen fabrics within the available technical facilities prevailing in the mills as per requirement of the parties.
-The mills get only a certain rate of service charge per bale from the parties.
-The responsibility of the marketing of finished products lies with the parties.
+Service charge system has been introduced on contract basis, where contracted parties supplies raw materials to the respective mill of BTMC at their own costs and the mill produce different counts of yarn/woolen fabrics as per requirement of the parties within the available technical facilities.
+The mills get only a certain amount of service charge per bale from the parties and the responsibility of the marketing of finished products lies with the parties.